Wint3rmute/baczek.me/content/now.md

 >Terry Pratchett - Guards!
 Guards!
 ><br>
 >Listening:<br>
->Ben Bohmer - Live At The Roundhouse, London
+>Ben Bohmer - Live At The Roundhouse, London<br>
+>Brian Eno - 2/2

+---

+The beauty of Eno's *2/2* always catches me off guard, Especially when listening on the speakers.

 ```